Canada’s Working Holiday Visa Program for Australians

 Canada’s working holiday program works a bit differently to most other countries.
 If you wish to apply for a working holiday visa for Canada, you’ll first need to create an online profile with International Experience Canada (IEC) once the “pools” for the current year’s season have opened.

-You’ll then need to wait until you receive an invitation to apply for a visa – which is not guaranteed and subject to availability of places in your chosen category.
+You’ll then need to wait until you receive an invitation to apply for a visa – which is not always guaranteed and subject to availability of places in your chosen category.
+However, there are currently unlimited spots for Australians.

 The IEC program isn’t just for Canadian working holiday visas.
 It provides temporary work permits to young people from around 30 countries, including Australia, in three different IEC categories: